 Elemental Water Makers

 Elemental Water Makers is a Netherlands-based technology company that provides desalination solutions powered by renewable energy.
 The mission of the organization is to solve fresh water scarcity, using only the sea, sun, earth and wind.
 The company was founded in 2012 by two engineers, Sid Vollebregt and Reinoud Feenstra, from the Technical University of Technology Delft and is located on The Hague Beach.
 Since its foundation, the company has executed numerous solar-powered desalination projects in the British Virgin Islands, Belize, Mozambique, The Philippines, Spain & Cape Verde.
 The company offers flexible desalination solutions that can integrate diverse sources of renewable energy in order to guarantee sustainable off-grid use.
-Wind, wave, sun and gravitational energy can be integrated to power a reverse osmosis (RO) systems that uses a patented energy recovery system.
+Wind, wave, sun and gravitational energy can be integrated to power a reverse osmosis (RO) systems that use a patented energy recovery system.
 Together, these unique elements ensure sustainable, low-cost desalination in remote locations.
-The company contributes to the Elemental Water Foundation by providing all activities required to design, transport and construct desalination solutions, after which they provide trainings to a local team of prospective water operators.
+The company contributes to the Elemental Water Foundation by providing all activities required to design, transport and construct desalination solutions, after which they provide training to a local team of prospective water operators.
 All the activities and materials required to implement EWF projects are either provided in-kind or provided at discounted rates equal to the standard of NGO wages and rates.